-Startup cynicism and Substack, or Clubhouse, or Miami, or … – TechCrunch
+Startup cynicism and Substack, or Clubhouse, or Miami or … – TechCrunch

 If you build it, they will come, but they sure as hell are going to complain about everything until they do.

 There were millions of bets made in the tech industry last year.
 Some of those bets involved actual venture capital dollars.
-Others involved individual decisions on where to live: do you bet on the future of San Francisco or do you want to partake in the growth of some other startup hub?
+Others involved individual decisions on where to live: Do you bet on the future of San Francisco or do you want to partake in the growth of some other startup hub?
 Are you going to launch this new feature in your product or improve one of your existing ones?
 Do you switch jobs or stay and double down?

-Yet, for all those bets, just three seem to have achieved a collective and hysterical frenzy in the industry as we close out this year: a bet on the future of media, a bet on the future of (audio) media, and a bet on the future of one of America’s greatest cities.
+Yet, for all those bets, just three seem to have achieved a collective and hysterical frenzy in the industry as we close out this year: a bet on the future of media, a bet on the future of (audio) media and a bet on the future of one of America’s greatest cities.

-Substack, Clubhouse, and Miami as a major tech hub are compelling bets.
+Substack, Clubhouse and Miami as a major tech hub are compelling bets.
 They are early bets, in the sense that most of the work to actually realize each of their dreams remains to be done.
 All three are bets of optimism: Substack believes it can rebuild journalism.
 Clubhouse believes it can reinvent radio with the right interactivity and build a unique social platform.
 And Miami is a bet that you can take a top global city without a massive startup ecosystem and agglomerate the talent necessary to compete with San Francisco, New York and Boston.

-Yet, that optimism is not broadly endorsed by the tech commentariat, who see threats, failures, and barriers from every angle.
+Yet, that optimism is not broadly endorsed by the tech commentariat, who see threats, failures and barriers from every angle.

 I wish I could say it’s just the ennui of an industry in flux given the pandemic and constant cavalcade of chaos and bad news that’s hit us this year.
 That cynicism, though, has gotten deeper and more entrenched over the past few years even before coronavirus was a trending topic, even as more startups than ever are getting funding (and at better valuations!), even as more startups than ever are exiting, and those exits are collectively larger than ever as we saw earlier this month.